samsono/Easy-Responsive-Tabs-to-Accordion/README.md

 Easy Responsive Tabs to Accordion
 =================================

 Easy responsive tabs - is a lightweight jQuery plugin which optimizes normal horizontal or vertical tabs to accordion on multi devices like: web, tablets, Mobile (IPad &amp; IPhone).
 This plugin adapts the screen size and changes its form accordingly.
+* This branch supports nested tabs

 Features